elastic/stream/README.md

 ### Options

+- `as_sequence`: if this is set to `true`, the server will exit with an error if the requests are not performed in order.
 - `rules`: a list of rules.
 More restrictive rules need to go on top.
 - `path`: the path to match.
 It can use [gorilla/mux](https://pkg.go.dev/github.com/gorilla/mux#pkg-overview) parameters patterns.
 - `methods`: a list of methods to match with the rule.